Evaluation of the absolute single-photon detection efficiency of HRPPD: Experimental setup

 \subsection{High Voltage}

 For the PDE measurements, the HRPPD was biased using a stackable CAEN A1515BV high voltage power supply in a SY5527LC mainframe.
-We used the following settings: MCP bias 650~V, photocathode and transfer voltages: 200~V (gain around $4 \times 10^6$ for a particular illuminated pixel, see also a blue dashed line in Figure \ref{fig:8}).
+We used the following settings: 600~V bias voltage on each MCP, 200~V for photocathode and transfer voltages.
+Using this setting, a gain around $5 \times 10^6$ for a particular illuminated pixel is obtained, see also a blue dashed line in Figure \ref{fig:10}.

 For the QE measurements, a 200~V bias was provided by the same Keithley 6487 picoammeter used to measure the photocurrent.
 Other HRPPD electrodes were floating in this case.